Watch: Robert Jenrick confronts TfL ‘fare dodgers’ in social media video

 Robert Jenrick has released a video of himself confronting alleged fare dodgers on the London Underground, as he claimed lawbreakers are “chipping away at society”.

-The shadow justice secretary visited Paddington Station where he filmed several alleged fare dodgers appearing to break the law.
+The shadow justice secretary visited Stratford station where he filmed several alleged fare dodgers appearing to break the law.

 The former Conservative leadership contender is also seen reporting a suspected fare dodger to officials, telling him: “You’re on camera, mate, you’re bang to rights”.